 General introduction to the Western Mediterranean Sea basin

 The Western Mediterranean is a traditional and consolidated tourist destination in the region, in particular its northern rim.
 Taken together, fisheries and aquaculture are the second most important activity in terms of GVA and employment.
-Goods transport (circa 700 million tons freight and 14 million TEU traffic) represent close to 40% of Mediterranean values.
+Goods transport (circa 700 million tons of freight and 14 million TEU traffic) represent close to 40% of Mediterranean values.

 Relevant pan-Mediterranean MSP institutions and structures